|Offer date||May 23, 2016|

 |Commit date||April 15, 2017|

-Manuel Allen committed to Nebraska on April 15, 2017, while on campus attending the Huskers' spring game.
+Manuel Allen committed to Nebraska on April 15, 2017, while on campus attending the Huskers' spring game, but it wouldn't last.

-Below is Allen's tweet announcing his commitment to Nebraska:
+Below is Allen's tweet announcing his decommitment from Nebraska:

 These are the players who built Nebraska football.